AIMH-DHgroup/DLNarratives-3D-AR/README.md

 -  💯 Compatibility with SMBVT

 ## Dependencies
-If you want to install this tool on your machine, you have to install software like XAMPP that provides the Apache web server and the latest versions of PHP.

-## Dependencies
 To use the tool, the following software is needed:
 - [PostgreSQL](https://www.postgresql.org/)
 - If you want to install the system on your machine, you have to install software like XAMPP that provides the Apache web server and the latest versions of PHP.